-NOTE 10.
+NOTE 12.
 SUBSEQUENT EVENTS

 The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Other than as described herein, including in Note 2 (Restatement), the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.